 George Sanders played Jack Favell, who was having an affair with Rebecca when she died and is determined to prove that her husband murdered her.

 *SPOILER ALERT!
-If you haven’t seen the movie or read the book, then the rest of this post might ruin the ending for you.
-You might want to go watch it first!
+If you haven’t seen the movie or read the book, look away before I ruin the ending for you.

 Rebecca’s Stone Cottage on the Beach: